Past Creations Lead to New Inspirations: An Exhibition Worth Exploring

 Motivated by the newfound responsibility on her shoulders, Stopyra accepted the challenges that came along with developing this exhibition; she was in charge of writing up descriptions, studio visits, transporting the artwork, and hanging it.
 Looking back, Stopyra relished the time she spent with Blocker.
 “I’ve only worked with Jane for one semester, but when I think about art and art history and what kind of artwork professional I want to be, she really influenced me in that respect,” she says.

-The exhibition How Does the Past Create Our Present? will be on display in Johnston Hall through May 2019.
+The exhibition How Does the Past Create Our Present? will be on display in Johnston Hall through summer 2019.

 Ready for Success